stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 Python includes support for some features that are unique to Microsoft Windows, but not all of them.
 To use Python with other features of Windows, such as COM and the Registry, install the [win32
 Extensions](https://github.com/mhammond/pywin32).

-# Creating Application Installers #
+# Packaging Applications #

-To build executable installers for Windows, use [PyInstaller](http://www.pyinstaller.org/) or [py2exe](http://www.py2exe.org/).
-These package a Python interpreter with your application, avoiding the need to have a separate copy of Python installed on the target system.
+To build packaged applications for Windows, use [PyInstaller](http://www.pyinstaller.org/) or [py2exe](http://www.py2exe.org/).
+These create stand-alone executables that include both Python itself, your code, and any other dependencies.

 # Learning Resources #